 The Ministry of Justice provides a helpful tool to assist you with finding your closest FDR and PTS provider.
 You can find this here.

 We are also able to provide advice about care of children matters through the Family Legal Advice Service (“FLAS”).
 This service is intended to provide you with initial advice (prior to any Court proceedings) and help you understand your rights, and responsibilities under the law and discuss the options available to you to assist with any childcare issues you may have.
 It can also be helpful to get initial advice before participating in the mediation process.
 You can give one of our family lawyers a call to discuss whether you are financially eligible for FLAS.

 Alternatively, if you are not eligible for FLAS, we also offer an initial consultation process for people who need some advice and guidance on where they stand.

 Legal aid is also now available for care of children proceedings that are commenced on a non-urgent basis under the Act.
 If you would like further information about legal aid, you can read more about it here.

 For more information

-For more information around childcare issues or any questions you may have about the family court or mediation process, please contact our Wellington based family lawyers:
+For more information around childcare issues or any questions you may have about the family court or mediation process, please contact our family team:

 Not sure what kind of assistance you need?
 We have a range of practical resources on our website to help point you in the right direction.